 russia is waging a genocidal war in Ukraine.
 Please help Ukraine defend itself before russia has a chance to invade other countries.

-Exploring the Intersection of Software Development, AI Innovation, and Entrepreneurial Success | Week in the Life of a TMMBA Student
+Software, AI Innovation, and Entrepreneurial Success | Week in the Life of a TMMBA Student

 Week in the Life of a TMMBA Student